 - On parchment paper, measure and draw out a pattern piece that measures 6″ x 11″.
 Cut out the pattern piece.

 - On freshly washed and pressed fabric, pin down the pattern piece and cut out your fabric.
 Cut out 6 or more of rectangles, because you can make and sew this project in small batches for gifts.

 - Fold the fabric rectangles together.
 Be sure to have the fabric wrong side OUT.
 Pin the fabric in place to hold.
 Three rectangles will make 3 sachets.

 - Turn the project right side out.
-Use the chopstick to gently put out the corners to a square.
+Use a chopstick to gently put out the corners to a square.

-- Stuff a little pillow stuffing in.
-Only stuff the lower 1/3 of the pillow.
+- Stuff a little pillow stuffing inside the pillow.
 Use the chopstick to distribute the stuffing into the corners.
 Be gentle.
 You don’t want to stick the chopstick through the pretty corners and tear out the seams.

 - Using a spoon, spoon the dried herbs into the pillow.
 Crush them gently by squeezing the pillow to get them evenly distribute.
 Fill almost to the top.
 Leaving space for more pillow stuffing.